jondang04/cse15l-lab-reports/LabReport1.md

 ![Imgur](https://i.imgur.com/m3LEfrs.png)

-Just as a reminder, `cd` stands for change directory and the tilde (~) mark means parent directory.
+Just as a reminder, `cd` stands for change directory and the tilde (~) mark means home directory.
 The command `ls` stands for list which will list everything in the directory that you're in, but if you specify another directory by `-(directory name)` within the directory you're currently in or you can write an absolute path after the command to list out the files or directory in whatever directory you would like.
 The command `cp` is used to add a path to the class path in order to find the class file needed.
+The command `cat` will print out the file that you indicate it to.

 Once Finished with this step you can exit the terminal doing the following steps:
 * Press __Crtl + D__